-- Among women: Body mass index below 18.5 and/or body fat percentage below 12%.
-For athletes under the age of 18, body fat percentage below 14% applies. - Among men: Body mass index below 18.5 and/or body fat percentage below 5%, plus low testosterone levels.
-For athletes under the age of 18, body fat percentage below 7% applies. - Absence of menstruation >6 months (>3 months for athletes under 18 years of age). - Reduced bone mineral density (either from previous measurement or Z-score ≥-1). - Somatic complications based on a medical assessment.
-Examples of this are electrolyte disorders and anaemia.
-In cases of fatigue fracture, an assessment must be made as to whether the athlete has experienced low energy availability over an extended period. - Pathological weight control behaviours, including vomiting, fasting, laxatives, etc. - The athlete refuses to cooperate with the treatment.
-The athlete's behaviour has a clearly negative effect on others, especially the team.
+- Disordered eating behaviour.
+Such as exclusion of several foods with subsequent increased risk of insufficient energy intake and/or deficiencies. - Primary amenorrhea.
+The athlete has never menstruated and not entered puberty.
+At the age of 16 this should initiate follow-up. - Secondary amenorrhea.
+Absence of menstruation >6 months (>3 months for athletes under 18 years of age). - Changed hormone profile both in women and men.
+In men low testosterone levels, or substantial reduction in testosterone levels within the normal range with subsequent fatigue and reduced sex drive. - Reduced bone mineral density (either from previous measurement or Z-score ≥-1). - · Stress fracture - Somatic complications based on a medical assessment.
+Examples of this are electrolyte disorders and anaemia. - Pathological weight control behaviours, including vomiting, fasting, laxatives, etc. - The athlete refuses to cooperate with the treatment, or is unable to make any genuine progress with the treatment. - The athlete's behaviour has a clearly negative effect on others, especially the team.
 It may concern, for example, a noticeably restrictive intake of food, low weight, exaggerated focus on such things.
-A particular dilemma occurs when athletes actually perform at a high level over shorter or longer periods. - The athlete is unable to make any genuine progress with the treatment and thus do not reach a state of having a positive energy balance over time.
-In addition the athletes not respond to training, is lethargic, tired and fatigued. - The sports activity serves to perpetuate the eating disorder.
+A particular dilemma occurs when athletes actually perform at a high level over shorter or longer periods. - The athlete does not reach a state of having a positive energy balance over time and does not respond to training. - The sports activity serves to perpetuate the eating disorder and/or poor nutritional status.